Hats & Cloaks

 the absurdest monster of a felt.
 I tried the straw four years ago (a hat of her plaiting, which I

-been removed but some remain, often towards the end of the bound
+been removed but some remain, often towards the end of the bound volumes.

 87-year-old lady, ex-resident of Haworth, reminiscing in an article by C. Holmes Cautley, ‘Old